UKCloud/documentation/articles/managed-operations/man-how-configure-vpn-for-openstack.md

 ---
-title: How to configure a VPN to enable Monitoring of OpenStack instances with Managed Monitoring as a Service
+title: How to configure a VPN to enable monitoring of OpenStack instances with Managed Monitoring as a Service
 description: Describes how to set up a VPN so that you can use UKCloud's Managed Monitoring as a Service to monitor your OpenStack instances
 services: managed-operations
 author: arapisarda